 Anti-vascular endothelial growth factor (VEGF) therapy has revolutionised the treatment of neovascular age-related macular degeneration (nAMD).
-Three anti-VEGF drugs, ranibizumab, aflibercept, and bevacizumab (off-licence) form the mainstay of treatment and the former two received approval from the Food and Drug Administration (FDA) in 2006 and 2011 respectively.
+Two anti-VEGF drugs, ranibizumab and aflibercept, form the mainstay of treatment and received approval from the Food and Drug Administration (FDA) in 2006 and 2011 respectively (bevacizumab is also widely used in an off-licence manner).
 The pivotal randomised controlled trials (RCTs) that led to the approval of these agents only included one eye per patient as a means of preventing bias due to correlation between eyes.[1,2] This is a necessary step in RCTs, as not accounting for this effect can lead to overestimation of precision and a falsely low p-value.[3]
 However, this systematically excludes eyes of patients who subsequently develop nAMD in their fellow eye.
 From a patient's perspective however, vision-related quality of life does not only depend on the course of visual acuity (VA) in the first treated eye.[4]
 Legal requirements largely focus on the VA of the better seeing eye.
 For example, in the United Kingdom, the VA standard for driving is 20/40 and the limit for obtaining a certificate of severe sight impairment is 20/400 (tested binocularly or in the better seeing eye).[5,6] Additionally, patients with bilateral nAMD have functional impairments that lead to a high socioeconomic burden.[7-9]

 Data on treatment of fellow eyes, specifically sequentially treated fellow eyes, have been reported in small retrospective studies and in one large multicentre electronic medical record (EMR) report.[10-13] These studies concluded that fellow eyes commenced treatment with a higher baseline VA in comparison to the first treated eyes.
 In addition, they had a smaller gain in VA over time due to the relatively higher baseline VA, i.e., a ceiling effect.
 However, these studies do not account for non-sequentially treated fellow eyes, i.e., eyes starting treatment for nAMD in fellow eyes with an untreated first eye (e.g. due to development of nAMD in the first eye before anti-VEGF approval or late presentation at first eye involvement).
-Given that involvement of the fellow eye has a substantial impact on visionrelated quality of life, accounting for patients that already have poor vision from macular scarring in their first eye clearly is important.[14]
+Given that involvement of the fellow eye has a substantial impact on vision-related quality of life, accounting for patients that already have poor vision from macular scarring in their first eye clearly is important.[14]

-The electronic medical record (EMR) database at Moorfields Eye Hospital NHS Foundation Trust, London, United Kingdom (UK), represents an ideal source to explore the unanswered questions on fellow eye nAMD outcomes.[Fasler,One and Two Year Visual Outcomes from the Moorfields Age-related Macular Degeneration Database, accepted in BMJ open, 2019] An EMR was initiated in October 2008, and its successor, OpenEyesTM, was implemented in September 2012.
-Subsequently, data from both systems were merged into the current centralised repository, the data warehouse.
-We have created a dataset from this which represents, to our knowledge, the largest single-center cohort of patients receiving treatment for neovascular AMD in the world.
-This database consists of over 8000 treatment naïve eyes with over 120,000 single entries and has undergone extensive manual data cleaning.
-Key elements that distinguish its guality compared to others include the completeness of data due to the mandatory input of relevant fields such as VA, the consistency of VA measurements using Early Treatment Diabetic Retinopathy Study (ETDRS) letters, the lack of requirement to merge data from different sites and systems, the standardised treatment scheme following national guidelines, and the ability to directly access the raw imaging data from each patient visit (Supplementary sFigure 1).[15,16]
+The electronic medical record (EMR) database at Moorfields Eye Hospital NHS

+Foundation Trust, London, United Kingdom (UK), represents an ideal source to explore the unanswered questions on fellow eye nAMD outcomes.[Fasler,One and Two Year Visual Outcomes from the Moorfields Age-related Macular Degeneration Database, submitted to BMJ open, 2019] This database consists of over 8000 treatment naïve eyes with over 120,000 single entries and has undergone extensive manual data cleaning.
+Key elements that distinguish its quality compared to others include the completeness of data due to the mandatory input of relevant fields such as VA, the consistency of VA measurements using Early Treatment Diabetic Retinopathy Study (ETDRS) letters, the lack of requirement to merge data from different sites and systems, the standardised treatment scheme following national guidelines, and the ability to directly access the raw imaging data from each patient visit.[15,16]